2018 KML Playoffs

 The 2018 KML Playoffs was the postseason tournament of the Korvpalli Meistriliiga's 2017–18 season.
 The playoffs began on 17 April and ended on 24 May.
-The tournament concluded with Kalev/Cramo defeating University of Tartu 4 games to 0 in the finals.
+The tournament concluded with BC Kalev/Cramo defeating Tartu Ülikool 4 games to 0 in the finals.
 Kristjan Kangur was named KML Finals MVP.

 Quarterfinals

 The quarterfinals are best-of-five series.

 Semifinals

 The quarterfinals are best-of-five series.

 Third place games

 The third place games are best-of-five series.

 Finals

 The finals are best-of-seven series.